WhoCanThisBe/PG630_WebAPI_Exam/README.md

 # Sources/Credits #

-userdb has the same as in the lectures we had.

-NB: All sources used that can't be placed as a comment in the code, should be placed here. under preparement Andreas Kirkfjell and I duo coded alot a month before, which can have possibility  of some of the same code. you can check out git hub users WhoCanThisBe and CodeWithFreeBugs to see all the repoes we made.
+NB: All sources used that can't be placed as a comment in the code, should be placed here. under preparement candidate nr: 8080 and I duo coded alot a month before, which can have possibility  of some of the same mockup code. you can check out git hub users WhoCanThisBe and CodeWithFreeBugs to see all the repoes we made.

 other sources are